We all have been degraded. We all will be the greatest. - The Maine

 It took Dicey a long time to accept the things he'd done.
 In a way, he'd never be able to fully forgive himself.

-It took a good listening doctor and some leeway to make any progress.
+It took a good listening doctor and luck to make any progress.
+It had been a rather long and tumultuous recovery.

 His mother couldn't understand why he'd failed to pursue the girl he was so clearly infatuated with when he'd pursued lesser affections at the drop of a hat in his younger days.